 Should you decide to get them a congratulatory gift, we have some suggestions here from:

 Being in a sorority is not just about the social aspect, although that is a big part of joining.
 Many of the sororities require their members to participate in the philanthropy aspect teaching them about helping those less fortunate.
 They are expected to keep up their grades, as each sorority loves to be able to brag about having the highest GPA amongst all sororities.
 They can be found holding positions on Homecoming, Student Government, Order of Omega, and OwlThon to mention a few.
 Members also have the opportunity to take on positions within their own chapters, often giving them experience in their area of interest.
 This opens the door for new members to have the opportunity to get involved on campus.

 Most of the sororities hold family events each year.
-Often they do something special for families during FAU family weekend, this year it will be October 5-7, 2018.
+Often they do something special for families during FAU family weekend, this year it will be September 20th through 22nd, 2019.
 Typically the chapters at FAU have another family weekend again during the spring semester.

 Most colleges are extremely strict today when it comes to drinking and hazing.
 I am not going to cherry coat this; it does happen.
 FAU is no different.
 Sororities have been put on probation for alcohol consumption and not been allowed to have any socials.
 Your daughter should never feel pressured to do something that makes her feel uncomfortable.